 In addition to providing academic and college planning, our Guidance Counselors are also wonderful resources to discuss any mental and emotional concerns.
 Students can schedule appointments to meet with our counselors, or stop by during their lunch period or study hall to talk about whatever is on their minds –– schoolwork, social interests, family life.

-In addition to our dedicated and experienced Guidance Counselors –– Mr. Tim Zugates, '71, and Mrs. Judy Caves –– our school partners with the Allegheny Intermediate Unit to provide additional counseling resources to our students.
+In addition to our dedicated and experienced Guidance Counselors –– Mr. Patrick McKay, and Ms. Iva Herzog –– our school partners with the Allegheny Intermediate Unit to provide additional counseling resources to our students.
 No matter what your student's needs are, we are committed to making sure they feel safe, secure and comfortable at Seton LaSalle.

 Safe2Say Something is a youth violence prevention program run by the PA Office of Attorney General and aims to teach youth and young adults how to recognize warning signs and signals –– especially within social media –– from individuals who may be a threat to themselves or others to "say something" before it is too late.
 With Safe2Say something, it's easy and confidential to report safety concerns to help prevent violence and tragedies.

 How it works:

 - Submit an anonymous tip report through the Safe2SaySomething system

 - The Crisis Center will review, assess and process all submissions